 Any large black snake is an important record, whatever species it may be.
 It could be an Eastern Ratsnake (currently known only from west central Vermont), a North American Racer (not reported in Vermont since 2014), the black phase of a Timber Rattlesnake (only two known denning areas remaining) or an adult Common Watersnake (scattered reports).

 Many other questions remain unanswered.
 Does the Spiny Softshell (turtle) ever travel south of the Lake Champlain Bridge?
 Did the Allegheny Mountain Dusky Salamander make it across the Hudson River drainage and Lake Champlain into Vermont?
 Is the Common Five-lined Skink found anywhere other than in West Haven or Benson?
-What’s really going on with the hypothetical species?
+What’s really going on with the unconfirmed species?

 In addition to questions about the distribution of the rarer species listed above, we still have unanswered questions about the distribution of the more common species.
 Is the Eastern Milksnake really missing from Essex and Orleans Counties?
 Is the Northern Leopard Frog really missing from Bennington and Windham Counties?
 (Take a look at our current list of these “missing” species.)